 PCI DSS is the standard set by the banking and credit card industry for security and privacy around how credit card data is handled.
 This standard is not a regulatory issue but rather a contractual issue between the College and the banks with which we do business.
 All credit card processing systems used at Middlebury or Monterey must comply with both the College PCI policy and the PCI DSS standard.

-The Payment Card Industry Data Security Standard (PCI DSS v3.0) is a standard that has been accepted by all major credit card companies and most credit providers.
-It is a standard that we must abide by if we are to accept credit cards as a form of payment.
-PCI DSS is broken into 12 requirements; each focusing on a different domain of security.
+The Payment Card Industry Data Security Standard (PCI DSS v3.0) is a standard that has been implemented by the major payment card brands.
+We are contractually obligated, with our acquirer, to abide by these standards if we choose to accept payment cards as a form of payment.

 The PCI DSS v3.0 Standards: